stevenvegt/matrix-as-demo/README.md

 ROOM_ID=!<room id>:<homeserver host>
 ```

 You can choose the tokens yourself.

 The user id should be an existing user on the homeserver.

-The room id should be an existing room on the homeserver.
+The room id should be an existing _unecrypted_ room on the homeserver.

 ## Run